 IRA Asset Protection Planning

-The different federal and state creditor protection afforded to 401(k) qualified plans and IRA, including Self-Directed IRAs, inside or outside the bankruptcy context presents a number of important asset protection planning opportunities.
+Notably, the different federal and state creditor protection given to 401(k) qualified plans and IRA, including Self-Directed IRAs, inside or outside the bankruptcy context presents a number of important asset protection planning opportunities.

-If, for example, you have left an employer where you had a qualified plan, rolling over assets from a qualified plan, like a 401(k), into an IRA may have asset protection implications.
-For example, if you live in or are moving to a state where IRAs are not protected from creditors or have in excess of $1million dollars in plan assets and are contemplating bankruptcy, you would likely be better off leaving the assets in the company qualified plan.
+For example, if you have leave an employer who provides a qualified plan, rolling over assets from a qualified plan, like a 401(k), into an IRA may have asset protection implications.
+For example, if you live in or are moving to a state where IRAs have no creditor protection or have an excess of $1 million dollars in plan assets and are contemplating bankruptcy, you would likely be better off leaving the assets in the company qualified plan.

-Note – If you plan to leave at least some of your IRA to your family, other than your spouse, the assets may not be protected from your beneficiaries’ creditors, depending on where the beneficiaries live.
-IRA assets left to a spouse would likely receive creditor protection if the IRA is re-titled in the name of the spouse.
+Notably, if you plan to leave at least some of your IRA to your family, other than your spouse, your beneficiaries’ creditors may not be able to protect your assets.
+Of course, this depends on where the beneficiaries live.
+IRA assets left to a spouse are likely to receive creditor protection if the IRA is re-titled in the name of the spouse.
 However, you will likely be able to protect your IRA assets that you plan on leaving to your family, other than your spouse, by leaving an IRA to a trust.
-To do that, you must name the trust on the IRA custodian Designation of Beneficiary Form on file.
+Consequently, you must name the trust on the IRA custodian Designation of Beneficiary Form on file.

 The IRA Asset & Creditor Protection Solution

-By having and maintaining an IRA, you will have $1 million of asset protection from creditors in a bankruptcy setting.
+In summary, by having and maintaining an IRA, you will have $1 million of asset protection from creditors in a bankruptcy setting.
 However, the determination of whether your IRA will be protected from creditors outside of bankruptcy will largely depend on state law.
 As illustrated above, most states will afford IRAs full protection from creditors outside of the bankruptcy context.
 So, IRA Asset Protection is a crucial part of your retirement planning.